I guess that there was no way that they could blame this on George Bush! From The Wall Street Journal:

 Mrs Burwell has a low public profile but is one of the most experienced officials in the Obama White House.
 As a young graduate of Harvard University and Oxford University, she worked in the administration of President Bill Clinton, on the National Economic Council and in the Treasury Department before becoming deputy director of the Office of Management and Budget.
 She was a confidante and protégé of Clinton Treasury Secretary Robert Rubin.

-Mrs Burwell was the official who actually ordered the government shutdown in October of 2013.
+.
 But even though President Obama said Mrs Burwell, when he nominated her for the position at OMB, was “part of a team that presided over three budget surpluses in a row,” she has since been part of the team which presided over the largest budget deficits in our history.

 Mrs Burwell has a strong reputation as a problem solver, but she also has a reputation as someone who knows and understands business, yet is part of a very business unfriendly administration.
 Her baccalaureate degree from Oxford was in philosophy, politics and economics, but her economics are those of the President she serves . . . and his economic policies have been failures.